mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 # 3. Features

+Compatible with Gopro Hero 5 Black and Hero 5 Session, Hero 6 Black and Hero 7 Black.
 All feature settings in Solex are supported with the exceptions are listed in the next section.
+The software supports in addition the major cool features of the Hero 5, 6, and 7 models, such as video stabilization, linear mode, 4K60FPS, Timewarp, Superphoto, and so on.
+Note that such features are not (yet) accessible threough Solex since some extensions to the current camera menus are needed.

+- The software  recognizes the camera model connected.
+- Gopro will automaticallly turn on when Solo is powered on if the camera is in sleep mode

 # 4. Exceptions and known limitations

 The newer Gopro models differ in several areas from the Hero 4.
 In order to get it working with the current Solex version, we set the GoPro model to a Hero 4, which causes that some settings do not work yet:

-- Photo resolutions other than 12MP wide listed in the Solex menue.
-Reason is that the Hero 4 modes (5MP, 7MP) do not exist anymore, insted, the newer models support Linear modes and more.
-Note that your Gopro may crash and requires a reboot if you try the Hero 4 photo and burst settings!
-- Burst mode other than 12MP wide settings (see above)
+- Burst mode other than 12MP wide settings
 - Newer video formats along with new frame rates and FOV settings
-- Newer features like Linear, Hyperlapse, EIS, RAW, WDR
+- Newer features like Linear, Hyperlapse, EIS, RAW
-- Whitebalance, ISO, Color, manual exposure settings
+- Whitebalance, ISO, Color, manual exposure settings (also never worked with a Hero 4)
 - Setting of EV and protune in other modes than video (also never worked with a Hero 4)
-- The Gopro will not turn on or off automatically.
+- The Gopro will not turn off automatically.

-Note: the code includes a workaround to switch to 1080p Linear by selecting the "narrow" FOV in Solex instead

 # 5. To do list
-- Add automatic Gopro model detection.
-- Determine a fix for the photo resolution settings and burst mode settings
+- Check if menu extensions to support the new features can be added to Solex
 - Work on an adaptor to fit the HERO5/6/7 into the Solo gimbal